 Apple Pay and mobile wallets continue to be big news in payments.
 While some analysts point to slower than expected growth, there is a deeper, more positive story behind the headlines.
 With recent technical innovations, Apple Pay is poised for growth, particularly for web and mobile payments.
 For eCommerce merchants, Apple Pay support is likely a must-have payment method going forward.
-Readers who are interested in a more technical view of Apple Pay should check out our earlier article on the subject here.
+Readers who are interested in a more technical view of Apple Pay should check out our article Apple Pay on Vantiv.

 An Apple Pay refresher

 For those who don’t follow payments closely, Apple Pay is a feature of the latest iPhones and the Apple Watch.
 With Apple Pay, payment card details can be stored in a wallet app on iOS, enabling consumers to pay with their phone (or in some cases, their tablet) in different ways:

 - In-Store – using the NFC capabilities for “tap” checkout at the point of sale

 - In-App – enabling one-touch payment from within a payment capable iOS apps

 - Online – the most recent innovation in Apple Pay, enabling eCommerce websites to recognize Apple Pay capable devices, and offer one-touch payments at checkout